Skip to main content

 Billing Procedures

-Students are billed the standard occupancy rate for their assigned space on the first day of each summer session they have assigned occupancy.
+Students are billed the summer rate for their assigned space on the first day of each summer session they have assigned occupancy.

 Damages

 Residents will be held responsible for the condition(s) of their room(s) and the furnishings in their room(s) and for any loss or damage other than normal wear that may occur during occupancy.
-All occupants of a room may be held equally responsible for losses or damages to it or its furnishings and/or fixtures-including repair and all reasonable expenses resulting there from.
+All room occupants may share equal responsibility for any damages or losses to the room, its furnishings, or fixtures.
+This includes covering repair costs and any associated reasonable expenses.
 Assessment for damage or missing property shall be made in accordance with the schedule of charges prepared by the Housing Office.
 Items not covered by this schedule will be evaluated either through proration of depreciation or the cost in labor and materials to restore them.

 Use of Residential Facilities

-Residential facilities may be occupied only by the resident(s) assigned to that community as outlined in the Use of Residential Facilities, Rules Governing Residential Facilities and Covid-19 Safety Requirements sections of the Resident Student Handbook.
+Residential facilities may be occupied only by the resident(s) assigned to that community as outlined in the Use of Residential Facilities, Rules Governing Residential Facilities section of the Resident Student Handbook.
 Information pertaining to the Use, Care, and Responsibility for Room and Furnishing is also available in the handbook.

 University-Initiated Room Change or Cancellation